LeeMorinUCF/QMB3311S22/demo_23_PP_Ch_17_Databases/README.md

 - If the first argument were true or one, then the full expression would also evaluate to 1.
 The technical term for this is *three-valued logic*.
 In SQL, statements are not only true or false, they can be true, false or unknown.
-Note also that different database formats might handle this sort of logic, so the best practice is to test it on your infrastructure.
+Note also that different database formats might have different ways of handling this sort of logic, so the best practice is to test it on your particular infrastructure.